Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Language availability

-Currently, this API is only available in English.
-New languages will be supported in the future.
+Currently, this API supports English, German, Japanese, Spanish, and French.
+New languages are coming soon.

 ## Concepts / Read first